diego0020/braviz-app/sphinx_doc/source/index.rst

 - `tornado <http://www.tornadoweb.org/en/stable/>`_
 - `vtk <http://vtk.org/>`_

-Thanks a lot to all for making this project possible.
+Thanks a lot to all for making braviz possible.

 Indices and tables
 ==================